Monthly Infant Immunisation Clinics

 Details of the immunisations are also sent to the Australian Immunisation Register (AIR) which is a national database for recording details of all immunisations given to people who live in Australia.
 Parents can telephone the AIR on 1800 653 809 (free call) for information about their child’s immunisation status or go to their MyGov account – with Medicare linked – for their online immunisation status.

-Request an immunisation history
+Request immunisation history

 Access to immunisation history can be done through the Australian Immunisation Register (AIR) which is a national register that records vaccines given to all people in Australia.
 To contact them, please call 1800 653 809 to request your immunisation history.
 Alternatively, you can access immunisation records through the Medicare link in your MyGov account.
 Information about the AIR can be found on this webpage: https://www.servicesaustralia.gov.au/australian-immunisation-register